679 Farmington Avenue, West Hartford, CT 06119

 Join us for a fabulous concert of organ and cello on Sunday, June 4 at 4:00 p.m., featuring celebrity organist Chelsea Chen and cellist Joseph Lee!

 Admission is free, suggested donation $20.
 No tickets required.
 A reception follows in the church hall.
+Click here for a full printed program.

 This event is co-sponsored by the Greater Hartford Chapter, American Guild of Organists.